 Community events such as AA meetings and other community awareness activities are great opportunities to raise awareness for mental health.
 These events are usually posted in local news articles, downtown areas, or public community centers.
 Search for local events online or on your local community board to find out how you can make a difference in your region.

 One of the greatest ways to take action and raise awareness for mental health is to volunteer your services at recovery clinics or centers.
-This can be done simply by reaching out to rehabilitation centers and asking how you can help.
+This can be done simply by reaching out to a rehab for men and asking how you can help.
 You’d be surprised how much help your community needs.
 Most impactfully, you’ll find out just how much you can make a difference simply by making yourself available.

 Starting your own support group by taking names and sharing contact info can help you make a difference.
 Upon taking names, you can submit your list to local recovery centers to be chosen to be an accountability partner for someone else.
 This means opening yourself to be a point of contact for somebody when they need someone to talk to.